hevi9/infoline-zsh-theme/README.md

 ## Features

-* Show host if in remote (ssh) computer
+* ⌘ Show host if in remote (ssh) computer
-* Program return code if error
+* 🕱 Program return code if error
 * Current Working directory
   * show cwd, trunkated from start if not enough room
   * last path part as focus if writable
   * last path part as error if not writable'
 * Git status
-* Number of spawned jobs from shell
+* ⚙ Number of spawned jobs from shell
-* Colored start arrow if root
+* ▶ Prompt start arrow colored (and named) by user
-* Shell level
+* ⮇ Shell level indicator
-* Analog clock (within 30m)
+* 🕒 Analog clock (within 30m)
-* Disk usage alert if over 80% capacity
+* 🖸 Disk usage alert if over 80% capacity
-* Number of todo items in files
+* 🔨 Number of todo items in files

 ## Install
 Install theme as symlink to $ZSH/themes